Teaching of Welsh history: 2022 Curriculum

 In 2012, the Welsh government set up a task group headed by historian Elin Jones to review of history, Welsh history and the Curriculum Cymreig and minister Leighton Andrews saying that there had been significant increase in interest in the history of Wales over the preceding decade.
-This followed ACCAC’s guidance on ‘Developing the Curriculum Cymreig’ in 2003.
+This followed ACCAC's guidance on ‘Developing the Curriculum Cymreig’ in 2003.
 In 2013 “The Cwricwlwm Cymreig, history and the story of Wales report” was published.
-In 2015 Professor Graham Donaldson built on this report in devloping a Cwricwlwm Cymreig that should have six Areas of Learning and Experience (AoLE) and tht each AoLE should have a Welsh dimension and an international perspective.
+In 2015 Professor Graham Donaldson built on this report in developing a Cwricwlwm Cymreig that should have six Areas of Learning and Experience (AoLE) and that each AoLE should have a Welsh dimension and an international perspective.
 All schools were set to have access to the new Curriculum for Wales from 2020 with the goal of implementation in September 2022, per the cooperation agreement in the Senedd between the Welsh Labour Government and Plaid Cymru.